mackdelany/project-euler/README.md

 # project-euler

-Solutions to Project Euler problems.
-Visit https://projecteuler.net/ to find out more about the project and to see the problems themselves.
+Visit https://projecteuler.net/ to find out more about the project and to see the problems themselves - there are over 600 to choose from!